Heintze-Karcher inequality and capillary hypersurfaces in a wedge: Introduction

 Equality in \eqref{Thm-HK-halfspace} holds if and only if $\S$ is a round sphere. \end{corollary}

 \

 In the second part of this paper, we study hypersurfaces with capillary boundary in a wedge domain.
 Here we simply call it a wedge. {An ordinary wedge, we call it a classical wedge in this paper, is the unbounded closed region determined by two intersecting hyperplanes with dihedral angle $\alpha$, which is also called an opening angle, lying in $(0,\pi)$.} There have been many works on the study of the stability of CMC capillary hypersurfaces (c.f. \cite{CK16, LX17, Souam21,XZ21}) and on embedded CMC capillary hypersurfaces in wedges (c.f. \cite{McCuan97, Park05, Lopez14}).
 Comparing with the half-space case, a big difference is that the Alexandrov's reflection method might fail in the case of wedges, though the authors in \cite{McCuan97, Park05, Lopez14} managed to modify Alexandrov's reflection to obtain their classification results in certain cases.
-It is interesting that our method to establish the Heintze-Karcher-type inequality works in the wedge case, and even works in a more general setting.
+It is interesting that our method to establish the Heintze-Karcher-type inequality works in the wedge case, and even works in a more general setting. { See also the recent development of this method in the anisotropic setting \cite{JWXZ23,JWXZ23b}.